johnnyboustany/Texture-Classifier/README.md

 ## Contributions

-I specifically worked on the 3 VGG models.
+I specifically worked on developing the 3 VGG models, plotting any results related to them, and the testing of all the models.

 My group members: Dhiraj Khanal, Rakan Mosa O Alomran